Vonr/SuperFactoryManager/examples/README.md

 # Examples

-This directory contains some example scripts for getting familiar with the langauge that SFM uses.
+This directory contains some example scripts for getting familiar with the language that SFM uses.

 ## Basics